boegel/easybuild-wiki/FAQ.md

 without a sources field.

-You can add a sanitycheckcommand to check if the package is available (it would be nice if this is distribution independend)
+You can add a sanitycheckcommand to check if the package is available (it would be nice if this is distribution independent)

+This way
+* a build will fail without the os dependency available.
+* you can later override default tcsh with a custom build one when in need
+* reduce dependencies on OS repositories and distro specific mechanisms
+* actually report problems when there are exact version dependencies (otherwise a default yum/repo update can break a working HPC application)

 ### Can I build different numpy and scipy versions? ##